dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 binding**.
 It sets up automatic monitoring of the data, and ensures that the UI stays up-to-date when the data's value changes.

-Dart web components implement this monitoring by using the [watcher.dart][watcher] library
+Web UI implements this monitoring by using the [watcher.dart][watcher] library.
-(included with the Dart web components package).
 You can directly invoke this library if necessary.
 For example, the following code invokes [watchers.dispatch()][watcher.dispatch] to make a change visible to the UI.

 {% codesample 90 %}
 {% highlight html %}